-To be included in the conference Proceedings, your paper must be submitted one week before the conference.
-Presenters will be provided instructions and the deadline to edit papers for the Final Proceedings.
+To be included in the conference Proceedings, your paper must be submitted by the deadline listed on the Conference Deadlines page.
+Presenters will be provided instructions to edit papers for the Final Proceedings before said date.
 Any papers received after this date may not be included in the proceedings.

 The Conference Proceedings will be created from the electronic file exactly as you submit them without any reduction or changes.

 Length (including graphics & references)

 Since the Proceedings will be generated from the electronic file you send, it is important that your paper not exceed the following guidelines.